mit-quest/k12scratch-blocks/README.md

 *This project is in active development and should be considered a "developer preview" at this time.*

 ## GANPaint

-This version of Scratch Blocks has been edited to include code for the GANpaint extension.
+This version of Scratch Gui is meant to accommodate the GANPaint extension.
+For more background on the extension, please go to [https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md](https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md)

 In order for the extension to work properly, you must have
 ```bash
 python core/GANpaint_request.py
 ```